Azure/azure-sdk-for-c/README.md

 # ⚠️ Deprecation Notice

 This repository is now deprecated, and is no longer maintained for security issues or new features.
-If you have questions related to the Azure IoT client in this SDK you can open an issue on [Azure/azure-iot-middleware-freertos: Azure IoT Middleware for FreeRTOS](https://github.com/Azure/azure-iot-middleware-freertos)
+It will remain public for reference until further notice.
+If you have questions related to the Azure IoT client in this SDK you can open an issue on [Azure/azure-iot-middleware-freertos: Azure IoT Middleware for FreeRTOS](https://github.com/Azure/azure-iot-middleware-freertos).

 # Azure SDK for Embedded C